 No one dons a helmet or body armor before walking the dog or going for a jog, though, but the sad reality is pedestrians are at risk of sustaining devastating injuries in traffic crashes, too.
 Fortunately, if you know the most common causes of pedestrian car accidents, you can take measures to reduce the risk of ending up in one.

-According to the Centers for Disease Control and Prevention, there was a fatal pedestrian accident every 1.6 hours in 2015.
+There was a fatal pedestrian accident every 1.6 hours in 2015.
 An additional 129,000 people on foot received treatment in emergency departments around the country for crash-related injuries that same year.

 Pedestrians who are older than 65 or younger than 15 appear to have the highest risk of dying in a traffic accident.
 At the end of the day, though, anyone who walks near moving vehicles could end up in a catastrophic wreck.